sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 my_range = 1:7
 ```

-We can index a range and also iterate over its elements:
+We can index a range and iterate over its elements:

 ##### **Code**
 ```Julia